 You can share the license plate lists with other cameras on the network.
 The synchronization will override all current license plate lists in the other cameras.

-Under Camera synchronization, type the IP address, username and password.
+Under Remote connected devices, type the IP address, username and password.

 Check that the date and time under Last sync updates accordingly.